open-telemetry/oteps/text/0001-telemetry-without-manual-instrumentation.md

 ## Proposal

-### What is our desired end state for OpenTelemetry end-users
+### What is our desired end state for OpenTelemetry end-users?

 To reiterate much of the above: